-5.3.1.
-Key management personnel

-Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2017 \$'000 2016 \$'000 Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present) 60 60 Mojo Enterprises Pty Ltd - an entity associated with Karen Johnson (Director of Blue Energy Limited - September 2011 to present) 60 60
+5.3.1 Key management personnel Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2018 \$ 2017 \$ Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present) 60,000 60,000 Mojo Enterprises Pty Ltd - an entity associated with Karen Johnson (Director of Blue Energy Limited - September 2011 to present) 60,000 60,000

 Other than disclosed above there have been no other transactions with related parties during the year.
-The non-executive Directors have voluntarily deferred their RAC fees (\$5,000) from 1 July 2015, and the Board has approved the issue of 385,000 (2016: 880,000) performance rights under the EIRP to each non-executive Director in lieu of foregone RAC fees - AGM approved 22 November 2016.
+The non-executive Directors have voluntarily deferred their RAC fees (\$5,000) from 1 July 2015, and the Board has approved the issue of 154,000 (2017: 385,000) performance rights under the EIRP to each non-executive Director in lieu of foregone RAC fees subject to Shareholder approval.

-5.3.2.
-Subsidiaries
+5.3.2 Subsidiaries